US Flag - fm USfamily.net

 This museum is located in Bozeman, MT.
 Their website is http://www.compustory.com/.

 They acquired an UNIVAC 418-II that was used in Houston during the Apollo Moon Missions at the Mission Control Center.
 That UNIVAC computer was implemented along with the three UNIVAC 493 computers for the reception of the telemetry data prior to it being passed on to the IBM 360s on the other side of the room.
-In operation since 1990, they advertize themsilves as: "The American Computer & Robotics Museum is the oldest continually operating museum of its kind in the world.
+In operation since 1990, they advertize themselves as: "The American Computer & Robotics Museum is the oldest continually operating museum of its kind in the world.

 Their https://acrmuseum.org/visit page has a scrolling set of pictures showing many of their artifacts, intresting to me personally as a 'wanna be' cryptoligist is that they have a WWII three rotor Enigma machine.